-1. Excused Absences.
+- 1. Excused Absences.
 Absences should be cleared through the Principal's office in advance whenever possible.
 An absence or tardy, even by parental approval, may not be excused by the Principal.
-All absences, except for illness and/or death in the family, require advance approval.
+All absences, except for illness and/or death in the family, require advance approval. - 2.
+Unexcused Absences: An absence which is not excused is unexcused.